AlexanderEggers/repolizer/README.md

 Compatibility
 -------------

  * The library requires at minimum Java 7.
-Some Repolizer adapter require a minimum Android SDK level of 16.
+ * Some Repolizer adapter require a minimum Android SDK level of 16 and the usage of AndroidX instead of the legacy Android support libary.

 Author
 ------